-Dr. Broadnax holds professional membership with the Conductors Guild, College Band Directors National Association (CBDNA), International Music Project (IMP), California Music Educators Association (CMEA), Michigan School Band and Orchestra Association (MSBOA), and the International Trombone Association (ITA), and he is an honorary member of Kappa Kapp Psi, Tau Beta Sigma, Phi Mu Alpha and Pi Kappa Lambda organizations.
+Dr. Broadnax holds professional membership with the Conductors Guild, College Band Directors National Association (CBDNA), International Music Project (IMP), Pennsylvania Music Educators Association (PMEA) California Music Educators Association (CMEA), the International Trombone Association (ITA), and he is an honorary member of Kappa Kappa Psi, Tau Beta Sigma, Phi Mu Alpha and Pi Kappa Lambda organizations.